-Oil traps must be installed at the base of all suction line vertical risers on refrigerated cases.
+Install P-TRAPS (oil traps) at the base of all suction line vertical risers.

 Pressure drop can rob the system of capacity.
 To keep the pressure drop to a minimum, keep refrigerant line run as short as possible, using the minimum number of elbows.
 Where elbows are required, use long radius elbows only.